 In this project you will be using the Java Programming Language.
-You are provided with a starter code P1\StarterCode.zip that contains five primary packages namely rmi, naming, storage, client, and common, which you must implement to create a fully-functional distributed file system (i.e., FileStack).
-We recommend that you implement the packages in the following order, (1) rmi, (2) common, (3) naming, and (4) storage.
-The client package has been fully implemented for you.
+You are provided with a starter code $P1\StarterCode.zip$ that contains five primary packages namely rmi, naming, storage, client, and common, which you must implement to create a fully-functional distributed file system (i.e., FileStack).
+We recommend that you implement the packages in the following order, (1) rmi, (2) common, (3) common, and (4) common, and (4) common, which you implement the packages in the following order, (1) common, (3) common, and (4) common, which you implement the package has been fully implemented for you.